Tarique Jackson

-Tarique Jackson (born 3 July 2009) is an Anguillan association footballer who currently plays for Roaring Lions of the AFA Senior Male League, and the Anguilla national team.
+Tarique Jackson (born 3 July 2009) is an Anguillan association footballer who currently plays for Spartan FC of the AFA Senior Male League, and the Anguilla national team.

 Club career

 In 2024, Jackson finished second in the AFA Senior Male League with Roaring Lions FC.
 That season, he was named the league's best new player under eighteen years old at the Anguilla Football Association's annual awards ceremony.

 International career

 Jackson represented Anguilla in 2025 CONCACAF U-17 World Cup qualification.
 He scored against Curaçao in the team's final match of the Group Stage.
 Jackson made his senior international debut on 23 May 2025 at age fifteen in a 2025 Pelican Cup match against Saint Martin.
 He scored his first senior international goal in the eventual 1–2 defeat.

 International goals

 Scores and results list the Anguilla's goal tally first.